Book Prizes and Awards

 Sara A. Whaley Book Prize

-Thanks to a generous bequest from Sara A. Whaley, NWSA will offer an annual $2,000 Sara A. Whaley book award on the topic of women and labor.
+Thanks to a generous bequest from Sara A. Whaley, NWSA offers an annual $2,000 Sara A. Whaley book award on the topic of women and labor.
 This prize honors Sara Whaley, who owned Rush Publishing and was the editor of Women's Studies Abstracts.
-Each year NWSA will award a book prize ($2,000) for a monograph that addresses women and labor from intersectional perspectives.
+Each year NWSA awards a book prize ($2,000) for a monograph that addresses women and labor from intersectional perspectives grounded in Women's, Gender, and Sexuality studies.

 Application Guidelines

-• Must hold current NWSA individual membership (including co-authors)
+• Must hold a current NWSA individual membership at time of submission and convening of our Annual Conference (including co-authors when applicable)

 • Anthologies will not be considered